Asteski/WinMac/README.md

 ## Features

-- **Quick Launcher** - Spotlight-like launcher for power users that contains additional features, allowing users to quickly search for files, applications, and settings on your system
+- **Quick Launcher** - Spotlight-like launcher for power users that contains additional features, allowing users to quickly search for files, folders, applications, and settings on your system

 - **Dock** - highly customizable and feature-rich dock application, used to achieve macOS-like dock experience